lukas/ml-class/README.md

 You can download python from https://www.python.org/downloads/.
 There are more detailed instructions for windows installation at https://www.howtogeek.com/197947/how-to-install-python-on-windows/.

-The material should work with python 2 or 3. _On Windows, you need to install thre 64 bit version of python 3.5 or 3.6 in order to install tensorflow_.
+The material should work with python 2 or 3. _On Windows, you need to install the 64 bit version of python 3.5 or 3.6 in order to install tensorflow_.

 #### Clone this github repository